Hello32Chris/project-community-connex/README.md

 ** From your command terminal (I use ubuntu) select the folder where you want to save the file and enter the following clone URL from below **

 git clone https://github.com/Hello32Chris/project-community-connex

+- then type -

 cd project-community-connex

+- followed by typing -

+code .

-code . -- this command should open your vs code
+-- this final command above should open the project in your VScode

 ## To Start the Development Servers open two Terminals below